ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.2.md

 ![Customer Portal Back Office](4.2_customer_portal.png)

-For more information, see [Back Office comany management documentation](https://doc.ibexa.co/projects/userguide/en/4.2/shop_administration/manage_users).
+For more information, see [Back Office company management documentation](https://doc.ibexa.co/projects/userguide/en/4.2/shop_administration/manage_users).

 On their personal accounts in Customer Portal, members of your organisation can view their order history, other members of their team and information regarding their company, for example, billing addresses.